onezerosix/reimburse/backend/README.md

 `python3 -m uvicorn src.main:app`

 The homepage is at http://127.0.0.1:8000 but an endpoint does not currently exist for the homepage.
-To interact with the program, you can visit the following pages:
+To interact with the program, visit the following pages:

 1. Go to http://127.0.0.1:8000/reimbursements to see a list of reimbursements.
 By default, the program adds three random reimbursements.
 2. Go to http://127.0.0.1:8000/docs to see the three current endpoints and test them out. http://127.0.0.1:8000/redoc can also be used to see the endpoint details.